Syncron19/jetbot/README.md

 Whether you need "--flip-method=rotate-180" may depends on the orientation of your camera.
 ```
 cd ~/jetbot/data-collection
-sudo python3 image-capture-single.py --flip-method=rotate-180
+python3 image-capture-single.py --flip-method=rotate-180
 ```
 You can use other scripts inside the folder for other methods of capturing videos or images.

 ### Testing Folder
 All code in this folder is still being developed, but is significant for further development for the Jetson Orin Nano.

-NanoOWL
-Follow these instructions to be able to run NanoOWL libraries referenced.
+Follow these instructions to be able to run "NanoOWL_pilot.py" libraries referenced.
 ```
 cd~
 git clone https://github.com/NVIDIA-AI-IOT/nanoowl